alecramsay/REmake/docs/comments.md

 Like Python, everything on a line after a number sign, pound sign, or hash symbol ('#') is ignored as a comment, except for occurrences in single- or double-quoted strings.

+To match a '#' character, use the hash() predicate.